The Importance of Great Storytelling In Your Web Design

 If you want to talk to me about this idea – or if you have some thoughts to add, please leave a comment below – I want to talk to a storyteller.

-This article was originally titled “Why Your Website Needs a Storyteller Instead of a Designer“, and was published Duct Tape Marketing.
+This article was originally titled “Why Your Website Needs a Storyteller Instead of a Designer“, and was published LinkedIn.
 It is curated here with permission.